-3.1 Indigenous peoples shall control forest management on their lands and territories unless they delegate control with free and informed consent to other agencies.

-3.1.1 FME shall identify Indigenous peoples with customary/traditional rights to forest resources (timber and non-timber) where indigenous people have established customary or legal rights to their land/territories or forest resources and their entitlements formally recognized in mutually accepted agreements.

-3.1.2 No forest management operations shall take place in areas identified under 3.1.1 above, without clear evidence of free and informed consent of the indigenous peoples claiming such land, territories or customary rights.

-3.1.3 Agreements with indigenous groups shall be honored.

-3.2 Forest management shall not threaten or diminish, either directly or indirectly, the resources or tenure rights of indigenous peoples.

-3.2.1 There shall be no evidence or indication that the FME threatens the rights and resources of indigenous peoples.

-3.3 Sites of special cultural, ecological, economic or religious significance to indigenous peoples shall be clearly identified in co-operation with such peoples, and recognised and protected by forest managers.

-3.3.1 Special sites of indigenous cultural, ecological, economic or religious significance shall be documented in management planning documents.
-They should be identified on maps or in the forest.

-3.3.2 Policies and procedures shall include the involvement of indigenous people, or specialists they designate, in the identification of special sites.
+- 3.1 Indigenous peoples shall control forest management on their lands and territories unless they delegate control with free and informed consent to other agencies. - 3.1.1 FME shall identify Indigenous peoples with customary/traditional rights to forest resources (timber and non-timber) where indigenous people have established customary or legal rights to their lands/territories or forest resources and their entitlements formally recognized in mutually accepted agreements.
+Specific areas shall be marked on maps. - 3.1.2 No forest management operations shall take place in areas identified under 3.1.1 above, without clear evidence of free and informed consent of the indigenous peoples claiming such land, territories or customary rights. - 3.1.3 Agreements with indigenous groups shall be honoured. - 3.2 Forest management shall not threaten or diminish, either directly or indirectly, the resources or tenure rights of indigenous peoples. - 3.2.1 There shall be no evidence or indication that the FME threatens the rights and resources of indigenous peoples. - 3.3 Sites of special cultural, ecological, economic or religious significance to indigenous peoples shall be clearly identified in co-operation with such peoples, and recognised and protected by forest managers. - 3.3.1 Special sites of indigenous cultural, ecological, economic or religious significance shall be documented in management planning documents.
+They shall be identified on maps or in the forest. - 3.3.2 Policies and procedures shall include the involvement of indigenous people, or specialists they designate, in the identification of special sites.

-3.3.3 Special sites should be identified in management/operational plans.

-3.3.4 Special sites shall be protected during forest operations.

-3.4 Indigenous peoples shall be compensated for the application of their traditional knowledge regarding the use of forest species or management systems in forest operations.
-This compensation shall be formally agreed upon with their free and informed consent before forest operations commence.

-3.4.1 Written or verbal agreements on terms of compensation shall exist when there is use of traditional knowledge for commercial purposes.

-3.4.2 Compensation systems for the use of traditional knowledge shall be in place prior to commencement of forest operations which affect indigenous interests.
+- 3.3.3 Special sites shall be identified in management/operational plans and shall be protected during forest operations. - 3.4 Indigenous peoples shall be compensated for the application of their traditional knowledge regarding the use of forest species or management systems in forest operations.
+This compensation shall be formally agreed upon with their free and informed consent before forest operations commence. - 3.4.1 Written or verbal agreements on terms of compensation shall exist when there is use of traditional knowledge for commercial purposes. - 3.4.2 Compensation systems for the use of traditional knowledge shall be in place prior to commencement of forest operations which affect indigenous interests.

-PRINCIPLE #4: COMMUNITY RELATIONS AND WORKER'S RIGHTS
+PRINCIPLE 4: COMMUNITY RELATIONS AND WORKER'S RIGHTS.